 - Literary Allusion Title: "Quixoticelixer" refers to Quixotic, a word that describes Don Quixote.
 Much like how Don Quixote believed he could conquer great things beyond his means, the song is about how a relationship can fall apart due to heavy expectations at its conception.

 - Listing Cities: "Around the World", describing a bevy of beauties that Anthony has seen in places like Bombay, Pennsylvania, Wisconsin, Sicily...

 - Location Song: "Californication" is about how everything in the world is becoming more and more like California, aka Hollywood and thus fake and struggling for instant celebrity.

-- Loudness War: This album's shitty mastering got even non-audiophile consumers to complain.
-Even the ballad "Scar Tissue" was downright deafening.
-What makes the case of this album particularly egregious is that even the vinyl mix was ruined.
-Apparently, it was run through a digital dynamic range processor before being mastered for vinyl, which is usually mixed from analogue sources.
-The CDs of future RHCP albums were also brickwalled, but the vinyl mix of at least Stadium Arcadium was made from a pristine analogue mix by audiophile favourite Steve Hoffman that basically cancelled out all the CD version's flaws.
-With Californication, listeners don't have that option with any of the commercially available versions, so the whole thing is basically ruined.
-There is, however, a remastered version making the rounds on the Internet that does not have the clipping problems.
-This is one of those cases where the album can basically only be truly appreciated through piracy.
+- Loudness War: Enough to make even non-audiophile consumers complain.
+Even a ballad like "Scar Tissue" is downright deafening.
+What makes this album a particularly egregious case is that the mastering mistakes carried over onto the vinyl mix, the result of being run through a digital dynamic range processor before being mastered for vinyl, which is usually mixed from analogue sources.
+The CDs of future RHCP albums were similarly brickwalled, but the vinyl mix of at least Stadium Arcadium was made from a pristine analogue mix by audiophile favourite Steve Hoffman that basically cancelled out all the CD version's flaws.
+With Californication, listeners don't have that option with any of the commercially available versions, so the piercing mix is all you're going to get (the vinyl remaster is still pretty loud, but also considerably less distorted and muddy).
+There is, however, a remastered version making the rounds on the Internet that does not have the clipping problems, making it one of the only albums that can only be truly appreciated through piracy.

 - Lyric Swap: